andrew/ultimate-awesome/README.md

 - [awesome-kazakhstan-travel](https://github.com/2gelbuy/awesome-kazakhstan-travel) - Curated guide to traveling in Kazakhstan: cities, nature, culture, food, and practical tips from a local.
 - [awesome](https://github.com/94v1c8/awesome) - A curated list of my GitHub stars!.
 - [awesome-devasc](https://github.com/a60814billy/awesome-devasc) - Resources for study DevNet Associate certification.
+- [awesome-product-marketing](https://github.com/a692570/awesome-product-marketing) - A curated and opinionated list of resources for Product Marketing Managers at high-growth and developer-focused companies.
 - [awesome-ai-usecases](https://github.com/abctechlabs/awesome-ai-usecases) - A curated list of amazingly awesome AI ideas and use cases.
 You can use this to get new ideas and share existing ones.
 - [awesome-artificial-intelligence](https://github.com/abctechlabs/awesome-artificial-intelligence) - A curated list of Artificial Intelligence (AI) courses, books, video lectures and papers.
 - [awesome-machine-learning](https://github.com/abctechlabs/awesome-machine-learning) - A curated list of awesome machine learning frameworks, libraries and software (by language).